Best Things To Do In Bosnia And Herzegovina

 Begova Čorba

 Begova Corba or Bey soup is a thick chicken soup with some vegetables such as potatoes, beans, carrots, celery, and Okra.
-Once served the Bosnian Governor, known as Bey’s, in the Ottoman Empire, this dish has stood the test of time.
+Once served by the Bosnian Governor, known as Bey’s, in the Ottoman Empire, this dish has stood the test of time.

 Kava In Sarajevo & Mostar